Museum Studies at the University of Iowa

-In large institutions a graduate with a BA/BS degree combined with a certificate may find employment as a subordinate to the head of department (e.g., assistant collection manager, education coordinator, exhibit artist); in smaller institutions, the same credentials may enable entry with a higher title (e.g., curator, exhibit manager, director).
+In large institutions a graduate with a BA/BS degree combined with a certificate may find employment supporting the head of department (e.g., assistant collection manager, education coordinator, exhibit artist); in smaller institutions, the same credentials may enable entry with a higher title (e.g., curator, exhibit manager, director).

 Whether you are taking online or face-to-face courses, you can expect to engage in a variety of activities.

-Through lectures, discussions, visits to museums, hands-on learning, professional guest speakers, and museum and community based projects students will learn about:
+Through lectures, discussions, visits to museums, hands-on learning, professional guest speakers, and museum based projects students will learn about: